Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 6. Paschim Pune Bangiya Parishad, Someshwarwadi, Baner

 This puja takes place at Govinda Garden in Baner every year.
-The main attraction of this pandal lies in how the organizers integrate Bengali cultural and literary elements within their pandal decorations and festivities.
+The main attraction of this pandal lies in how the organisers integrate Bengali cultural and literary elements into its decorations and festivities.

-Visiting this place during puja will be an absolute wonder for all Bengali literature lovers.
-PPBP is a non-profit socio-cultural organization of the Bengalis of Pune (West), India, founded in 2004.
+Visiting this place during Puja will be an absolute wonder for all Bengali literature lovers.
+PPBP is a non-profit socio-cultural organisation of the Bengalis of Pune (West), India, founded in 2004.

-There are even activities prepared which are highly Tagore and Nazrul-influenced.
+There are even activities prepared that are highly Tagore—and Nazrul-influenced.
 The food stalls often prepare home-cooked Bengali food to bring you back in touch with Bengali cuisine.

 Location: Ward No. 8, Someshwar Corner, S No 17, Baner Rd, Someshwarwadi, Pune, Maharashtra 411021